scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

       - name: The Forward Diffusion Process for training
       - name: The Reverse Diffusion Process for Sampling
   - name: Forward-Reverse Duality
-  - name: Maximal likelihood Training of Diffusion Models
+  - name: Unifying Training of Diffusion Models as Maximal likelihood
   - name: Conclusion

 # Below is an example of injecting additional post-specific styles.